cse-sim/cse/doc/src/records/rsys.md

 **rsParFuel=*float***

-Parasitic fuel use.  rsParFuel is unconditionally accumulated to rsFuelMtr (if specified) and has no other effect.
+Parasitic fuel use.  rsParFuel is unconditionally accumulated to end use AUX of sFuelMtr (if specified) and has no other effect.

 <%= member_table(
   units: "Btuh",